Echin127/supportyourlocalFC/README.md

 Added the csv file and made Voronoi polygons - Each region is bounded by a line equidistant to another point.

-Added population raster data and calculated population for each polygon
+Added population raster data and calculated population for each polygon.
+'Boundary Data' csv file has the population data.

 Used qgis2web to publish.

+So which club is the biggest?

+1. Leeds
+2. Leicester
+3. Cardiff
+4. Tottenham
+5. Norwich